zachwaugh/pilcrow/README.md

 # ¶ Pilcrow

 This is an work-in-progress experiment on building a document editor similar to Bear, Notion, Notes.app, Craft, Dropbox Paper, and others.
 I open-sourced it in case anyone is curious to follow along after my [initial tweets](https://twitter.com/zachwaugh/status/1390325967596527618?s=20).
 I'm not looking for contributions at this point, since the code is not production ready and I may make substantial changes before 1.0.
+But would love to hear suggestions for improvement or feature requests, just open an issue.

 I have ideas for a few apps I'd like to build around this kind of document, so my main goal is to build the core editor first, and then extract it to a reusable framework to build on top.